medic/cht-conf/README.md

 # Project Layout

-This tool expects a project to be sctructured as follows:
+This tool expects a project to be structured as follows:

 	example-project/
 		app_settings.json